7 Greatest Casino Cheats of All Time

 Anyway without further ado, here is our list of the greatest casino cheats of all time.

 1. Firstly we introduce Dennis Sean McAndrew who, along with his sidekicks, managed to confuddle state of the art CCTV security surveillance and beat the casinos at their own game.
 His game of choice?
 The slot machine.
 He was able to open up the machines using specialised gadgets which were so far ahead of their time, we’re not sure they’ve even been invented yet.

 It is alleged that he managed to fiddle the casinos in Las Vegas and Atlantic City out of $16 million before he was eventually caught by the FBI in late 1998.
 He managed to get a reduced sentence in return for cooperation with police, namely giving away insider secrets on the best way to cheat slot machines.
 Some of his devices would no doubt give 007’s Q a run for his money.

 2. Next we have Tommy Glenn Carmichael or ‘Tommy Gun’ as we like to call him.
 A truly conniving, but gifted, conman- a very irritating combination to be sure.
-He actually managed to invent a generic slot machine cheat gadget, and one that became very popular in its day.
-Of course now casinos are up to date with this particular scamming gadget and steps now exist to prevent its operation, but back when the old slot tokens were a common feature of land-based casinos, Tommy invented the ‘Slider’.
+He actually managed to invent the generic slot machine cheat gadget and one that became very popular in its day.
+Of course, now casinos are up to date with this particular scamming gadget and steps now exist to prevent its operation, but back when the old slot tokens were a common feature of land-based casinos, Tommy invented the ‘Slider’.

 The Slider consisted of a guitar wire that was used to trip the payout switch located on the chute, which triggered the release of coins from the hopper.
 Once the computerised slot machines were invented he managed to devise what has come to be known as the ‘Light Wand’ which interfered with the workings of the sensors on the slot machines, which, again, forced the hopper to payout.
 He was also arrested in 1998 on charges of racketeering.